exii-uw/co-editing-privacy/README.md

 ## Project Structure

 -   `interface` contains the source code for the simulated testbed shared-editor used in Experiment.
 -   `stats` contains the data and statistics for the experiment.
-Each subfolder has `.csv` files with quantitative data from the experiment 1 and `.ipynb` files for analysing the data.
+Each subfolder has `.csv` files with quantitative data from Experiments 1 and 2 and `.ipynb` files for analysing the data.